zenxha/musicgacha/presentation.md

 - Current idea is a material theme, wil utilize a material theme
 - Material theme webpage mockup color scheme [here](https://material-theme.com/), will ikley implement from this source

-### Collection Ideas
-- Because we store the collected information, we will utiilze users to save their collected items
-- Currently discussing with project owner whether or not admin + user relation is needed to update or change the character rarity database

 ## Sponsor:
 - Current sponsor of project is Anthony
 - Student connection allows us to maintain close connection, as his availiability is more frequent than teacher or other kind of person

-## Hosting Plan
-- Chris has isolated computer purposed for deployment
-- Because of isolation, his machine will be consistently deployed throughout the year for 24/7 project uptime

 ## Github License
 - Currently using MIT github license